-Is VPN Legal in Russia?Last Updated by Gray Williams on October 23, 2018
+Is VPN Legal in Russia?Last Updated by John Bennet on October 23, 2018

 The Russian government sent shock waves through its Internet community in November 2017 when it passed legislation severely restricting Virtual Private Networks (VPNs) inside its borders.

 What does the law say?
 What will it do to VPNs in Russia and how will its citizens maintain some level of privacy when browsing the Internet?
 Here’s a closer look at the subject at the ongoing VPN legal battle in Russia.

 History of the Russian VPN Law

 In July 2017, Russian president Vladimir Putin signed a law that restricts use of anonymous proxy servers and VPNS.
 To stay active, VPNs in Russia will have to alter their protocol to comply with Roskomnadzor, the Federal Service for Supervision of Communications, Information Technology and Mass Media.

 The law specifically state that VPNs cannot assist users with gaining access to Russia’s blacklist of banned websites.
 The law claims that corporate VPNs will be excluded from these practices, but industry experts claim there’s no way to tell a corporate VPN from a personal VPN at this time.